Lumora Security

 Quarterly security health checks + DFSA / CBUAE compliance gap review

 Disclaimer: This Essential Security Review is based on information provided during the assessment intake and a structured discussion with your team.
-It is not a formal certification, penetration test, compliance audit, or PCI DSS assessment.
-Findings and recommendations are indicative and should be validated with a detailed technical assessment before implementation.
+It is not a formal certification, penetration test, or compliance audit.
+The NIST CSF 2.0 mapping in this report is provided to show how essential controls relate to a recognised framework; it is indicative, not a certified compliance assessment.
+Findings and recommendations should be validated with a detailed technical assessment before implementation.
 Budget estimates are approximate and may vary based on scope, licensing, and vendor pricing at the time of procurement.
-Regulatory guidance in this report references CBUAE, DFSA, and PCI DSS frameworks as applicable to UAE-based fintech organisations; formal compliance determinations require engagement with qualified assessors.
 This report is confidential and intended solely for the named organisation.